mikeflynn/thatmikeflynn.com-archive/_posts/2022-01-25-devs-and-keyboard-maestro.md

 ### Little Scripts Everywhere

 I’ve been writing little automation scripts for decades now and they have ended up any number of places over the years, like in Documents, or ~/bin, or in Automator, or a local git repo somewhere.
 Even if I was diligent about keeping everything in a single directory, over time and when switching hardware, some scripts are lost, some are kept, and some are kept but the context is lost.
 Scheduling scripts is also an issue.
-Unix systems, such as macOS can use cron jobs, but they don’t sync or migrate to the next computer or just simply forgotten about.
+Unix systems, such as macOS can use cron jobs, but they don’t sync or migrate to the next computer or are simply forgotten.

 Keyboard Maestro has become a single place for all macOS automation scripts to live.
 Scripts are embedded in to macros, macros can be scheduled, and it all syncs via your preferred file syncing solution.